k2s/sysadmin/download.delta.chat/README.md

 I committed the changes to etckeeper.

+### Further Improvements

+After link2xt added some more suggestions, I made some further improvements to the script:

+- pull latest core-master as well
+- proper git clean
+- publish build logs
+- remove docker image after build

+### Finished - Android Nightlys Now Available

-Now you can find Android Nightly builds on https://download.delta.chat/android/nightly/2020-03-21/ - enjoy!
+Now you can find Android Nightly builds and the build logs on https://download.delta.chat/android/nightly/2020-03-21/ - enjoy!